- May 16

 1. Understanding the protection, not just the pattern

-When you move from asking what am I doing to asking what has this been protecting, something shifts.
+When you move from asking "what am I doing?" to asking "what has this been protecting?", something shifts.
 The pattern stops looking like a flaw and starts looking like an adaptation.
-And that reframe matters - not just intellectually, but in the body.
+That reframe matters not just intellectually, but in the body.

 2. Small interruptions, not dramatic breakthroughs